Southern Tuscany – 5 nights

 The Tuscan landscape at its most evocative – rolling hills protected by dramatic hilltop villages, whose very stones reek of medieval power struggles and intrigue.
 And to assist in the consideration of these issues, two fine red wines, the rich Brunello di Montalcino and the Vino Nobile di Montepulciano, with their vineyards at the heart of our walk.
 This version starts in rural Buonconvento, through Montalcino, Bagno Vignoni and its ancient thermal baths, Pienza and a final walk up from the church of San Biagio to the cathedral at Montepulciano.

-Walked by On Foot staff: Simon, Debbie and Harriet
+Walked by On Foot staff: Simon, Debbie, Harriet and Patrick

 REVIEWS: For independent walker reviews submitted to the Association of Independent Tour Operators visit Aito.com.